giannilmbd/dynare/doc/manual/source/the-model-file.rst

     perturbation techniques.

-    More precisely, ``stoch_simul`` computes a Taylor approximation of the model around the deterministic steady state and solves of the the decision and transition functions for the approximated model.
+    More precisely, ``stoch_simul`` computes a Taylor approximation of the model around the deterministic steady state and solves the decision and transition functions for the approximated model.
 Using this, it computes impulse response functions and various descriptive statistics (moments, variance decomposition,
     correlation and autocorrelation coefficients).
 For correlated